-A great example of a legacy system being used to manage a wide variety of grants through an integrated system for data and information management is South Africa (see Box 9).
+A great example of a legacy system being used to manage a wide variety of grants through an integrated system for data and information management is South Africa (see Box 15).

-Box 9: SOCPEN, South Africa's legacy system
+Box 15: SOCPEN, South Africa's legacy system

-The Republic of South Africa's Department of Social Development (established in 1929), together with the South Africa Social Security Agency (SASSA), runs a comprehensive system of social assistance grants and processes 16,991,634 grants monthly14 (collected by just over 11 million recipients).
+The Republic of South Africa's Department of Social Development (established in 1929), together with the South Africa Social Security Agency (SASSA), runs a comprehensive system of social assistance grants and processes, 16,991,634 grants monthly (collected by just over 11 million recipients).
 The grants are processed using a legacy system called SOCPEN, which started in the 1930s.
 SOCPEN runs on a non-graphical user interface based on mainframes located at the State Information Technology Agency (SITA).
-Its legacy enterprise database, Adabas, manages more than 2300 concurrent users and has a register of more than 16 million beneficiaries, with primary data collected through an on-demand application system.
-Since social security implementation is handled by one agency, it can be argued that South Africa operates a 'singlewindow' for processing applicants.
+Its legacy enterprise database, Adabas, manages more than 2,300 concurrent users and has a register of more than 16 million recipients, with primary data collected through an on-demand application system.
+Since social security implementation is handled by one agency, it can be argued that South Africa operates a 'single window' for processing applicants.

-To perform its key functions - processing applications for the country's six social grants, determining beneficiaries from the list of applicants, maintaining the payroll for the grants,15 and automatically producing a list of beneficiaries to be reassessed - SOCPEN links to a file-tracking system providing real-time information on the status of social grant applications and to Livelink, a document management system that scans and manages records of grant recipients.
+To perform its key functions - processing applications for the country's six social grants, determining recipients from the list of applicants, maintaining the payroll for the grants, and automatically producing a list of recipients to be re-assessed - SOCPEN links to a file-tracking system providing real-time information on the status of social grant applications and to Livelink, a document management system that scans and manages records of grant recipients.

 SOCPEN interfaces with other government MISs, the most important of which is that of the Department of Home Affairs, and can provide real-time information from the population register (e.g. deaths).
 An online interface has also been established with PERSAL (government payroll system) to crosscheck income data.
-Other ad hoc data sources (not linked online) include the Unemployment Insurance Fund; Government Employees Pension Fund; payroll system of the Defence Force; National Treasury (to verify beneficiary banking details); Department of Basic Education learner database; and special investigations unit (to identify fraudulent grants).
+Other ad hoc data sources (not linked online) include the Unemployment Insurance Fund, Government Employees Pension Fund, payroll system of the Defence Force, National Treasury (to verify recipient banking details), Department of Basic Education learner database, and special investigations unit (to identify fraudulent grants).

-- While proving that legacy systems can be very effective, the system has limits: • - reaching its ability to be customised and being overtaken by many technological changes - producing substantial volumes of paperwork - not being an organisation-wide system covering all SASSA operations, leading to duplication of datastoring and making M&E more difficult - linking with other MISs but not always in real time - focusing on managing operational processes for grant delivery rather than on policy coordination and oversight. - Moreover, approaches to further integrate SOCPEN and move towards a national integrated social information system (NISIS) have failed to date.16
+- While proving that legacy systems can be very effective, the system has limits: - reaching its ability to be customised and being overtaken by many technological changes - producing substantial volumes of paperwork - not being an organisation-wide system covering all SASSA operations, leading to the duplication of data storing and making M&E more difficult - linking with other MISs but not always in real-time - focusing on managing operational processes for grant delivery rather than on policy coordination and oversight. - Moreover, approaches to further integrate SOCPEN and move towards a national integrated social information system (NISIS) have failed to date.